IsaacOc/AdminDashboard/README.md

 Make A controller inside the Http/Controllers in Module Register the controller to Route in the routes folder of your module Make a model using the artisan command with a path option to the module/entities folder

+### Configure Backend and passport

+php artisan key:generate
+php artisan passport:install
+configure passport environment variables

+### Configure Axios from the app.js

+Add your app location in the htdocs